 This week, one of my dearest friends inspired me.
 Dianne’s mom passed away last year from a battle with cancer and this week held the one year anniversary date of her mother’s Homegoing.

 Every griever knows how incredibly painful the “firsts” of grief are.
 Especially the anniversary of the death date, as well as the holidays.

 I hosted a special holiday coffee at my house for Dianne and a few of our “coffee” friends (we’ve been meeting together the past year to pray for each other and each other’s families) and it happened to fall on Dianne’s sweet mom’s one year anniversary death date.

 After offering to reschedule our coffee date, Dianne said she wanted me to still have coffee at my house.

 As we enjoyed having coffee together and catching up, something Dianne said deeply inspired me…she said, “Today is a painful day, but I’m going to spend the day doing things in my mom’s honor”—then she said, “I’m actually looking forward to it!”

 The first thing she did was pay the bill for the car behind her at a drive thru.
 She told the cashier to share with the person how today was the first anniversary of her mom’s death and she was paying the tab in her mother’s honor.
 It genuinely brought Dianne’s heart joy.

 My helpful holiday tip for today is: Look for ways you can honor, celebrate, and remember your loved one by being a blessing to others.

 The Christmas season is now in full swing!
 With few days left until Christmas, we all have these few precious days to remember and honor a loved one in a meaningful, special way.
-We also have one week before Christmas to be an extra blessing to our family, friends, and even anonymously to strangers.
+We also have these few days until Christmas to be an extra blessing to our family, friends, and even anonymously to strangers.